 Stanley passed the blunt to Tommy with the utmost care, as if it was a rare, fluffy purse-dog.
 Tommy took a deep hit.
 When he released it, the burnt smoke flowed behind him, filling the car.
 The smoke whirled around Johnny’s head.
 He was very confused.
 He kept thinking about air, and whether it had a logarithmic nature, or whether it was the true cause of death.
 He coughed.

-Stanley and Tommy began to walked towards the house.
+Stanley and Tommy began to walk towards the house.
 In that moment, a surge went through Johnny’s body and he knew he had to go inside too.

 “Hey guys!”
 Johnny said, opening the car door.
 “Wait up!”